-Ryan International School murder: CBI opposes bail plea of bus conductor Ashok Kumar, seeks more time to gather information
+Ryan International School murder: CBI opposes bail plea of bus conductor Ashok Kumar, seeks more time to gather information - Firstpost

-The Central Bureau of Investigation (CBI) on Thursday opposed the bail plea of bus conductor Ashok Kumar, an accused in the murder of seven-year-old student of Ryan International School, Pradyuman Thakur, according to media reports.
+The Central Bureau of Investigation (CBI) on Thursday opposed the bail plea of bus conductor Ashok Kumar, an accused in the murder of a seven-year-old student of Ryan International School, according to media reports.

 CBI told Gurugram Sessions Court that they needed more time to gain more information to ascertain why he was arrested by the Haryana Police, Times Now reported.
 According to the statement given by the agency, the bus conductor and the gardener of the school alleged that police 'coerced' them to repeat their version of the crime sequence and that they were also beaten up.